Snow falling on Hawke's Bay hills - in mid October - NZ Herald

 "It's pretty chilly out there and driving conditions on the Napier-Taupō road (SH5) could still be a little dicey," he said.

-Crabtree said light winds, cloudy periods and some morning frost can be expected on Saturday.
+Crabtree said light winds, cloudy periods and some morning frost can be expected on the day.

 Hastings and Napier will see highs of 17C on Saturday, with overnight lows of 6C and 7C respectively.